-D. OCPC Is a New Cooperative and Has No Track Record
+D. OCPC Is a New Cooperative and Has A Short Track Record

 OCPC was formed in 2015.
-To date, it has no Projects that are generating revenue and has no track record of developing Projects.
+To date, it has four Projects that have reached the operational phase.
 While it relies on Board members and a General Manager with experience in renewable energy, there is no assurance that OCPC will be able to generate revenue in sufficient quantities to pay to Member-Investors their expected dividends or to repay their invested capital.
-Moreover, there is no assurance that grants will be available to sustain OCPC pending Projects reaching the point of producing revenue.